bazingarj/elasticsearch-backup-and-restore-from-aws-s3/README.md

 S3_BUCKET_REGION = ''

-# set True to delete repo from elasticsearch after backup and restore operations, Also it can be used to create multiple backup of same index in sepaarte folders
 DELETE_REPO_AFTER_SNAPSHOT = False

+Note: set True to delete repo from elasticsearch after backup and restore operations, Also it can be used to create multiple backup of same index in sepaarte folders

 STEP 3 : Make Backup